-What are common legal defenses in civil tort cases?
+10) What are common tort claims in civil cases?

 Comparative Negligence: In Georgia, if the plaintiff is more than 50% at-fault, then the plaintiff is not entitled to any compensation as a matter of law.
 This is known as comparative negligence.